Mankinds SDK

 Available Dimensions and Criteria

-privacy_security — Data protection and security (28 criteria)
+privacy — Data protection and PII handling (8 criteria)

 Bias: age, ethnic, gender, health, identity, religious, socioeconomic